WindSekirun/PyxInjector/README.md

 #### *@OnLongClick* / *@OnLongClicks*
 Precondition: **Activity / Fragment will inherit *InjectActivity*, *InjectFragment*, *InjectSupportFragment* or your custom object**

-Annotation Field with @OnClick, @OnClicks with View ID to find and invoke methods
+Annotation Field with @OnLongClick, @OnLongClicks with View ID to find and invoke methods

 ```Java
 @OnLongClick(resource = R.id.btnDo)